dreadwrr/Developer-buddy/README.md

 for Porteus 5.01, 5.1 and Nemesis

 script includes recentchanges as well as save-changesnew.
-There is now only the bash (default uses a python backend) being the main version.
-A special edition py ver will be available and linked on here and the documentation.
+There is now only the bash (default uses python backend) being the main release.
+Also a special edition py ver available.
 This will help streamline development as I move to just bash and qt for the primary releases.
 Both being on the opposite sides of implementation.

 I first started a Qt gui for Windows 10/11 based on recent changes.
-Then converted it to work with linux.
+Then converted it for linux.
 Afterwards went back and updated the initial windows release.

 Windows Qt https://github.com/dreadwrr/Recentchanges <br>
 Linux https://github.com/dreadwrr/Recentchanges-Linux<br><br>